Absence of cross-sublattice spin pumping and spin-transfer torques in collinear antiferromagnets: Abstract

 \section{Abstract}

-There have been debates over the existence of cross-sublattice (CS) contributions to spin pumping and spin-transfer torques in an antiferromagnet (AFM) connected to a non-magnetic metal.
-By studying the interfacial spin conductance from a symmetry perspective, we first relate the CS spin pumping to the CS spin-transfer torques in a two-sublattice AFM.
-Then by calculating the interfacial spin-dependent electron scattering microscopically, we ascertain the exact absence of the controversial CS contributions in the collinear regime.
-Even in the non-collinear regime, we find that the CS components only constitute a higher-order correction to the known theory.
+We resolve the debate over the existence and magnitude of cross-sublattice (CS) contributions to spin pumping and spin-transfer torques in a two-sublattice antiferromagnet connected to a non-magnetic metal.
+Guided by symmetry considerations, we first relate the controversial CS terms to specific components in the spin conductance matrix.
+Then we quantify these components by studying the spin-dependent electron scattering on a fully compensated interface.
+We ascertain the absence of all CS contributions in the collinear regime.
+Even in the non-collinear regime, the CS contributions only constitute a higher-order correction to the existing theory.